John Diggle (Arrowverse): Stopping the Crisis

 In season eight, Diggle meets six-year-old Connor for the first time, but does not yet adopt him.
 After the adult Connor is accidentally teleported from 2040 to 2019 with Oliver's children, Diggle is shocked and devastated to learn that J.J. is psychopathic and becomes Grant Wilson's protégé and successor as Deathstroke and kills Rene's daughter Zoe in the future.
 Though these revelations strain their friendship, Diggle and Rene are determined to change their respective children's fates.
 Despite Diggle learning that his future bond with his adoptive son is what possibly would cause J.J. to take the path of evil, Diggle chooses to accept his destiny to Connor while trying to save J.J.
-After the events of the Crisis, during which Oliver perished, Diggle's daughter Sara is restored to existence.
+After the events of the Crisis, during which Oliver perished, Diggle's daughter Sara is restored to existence, and he and Lyla are happy of having two children.
 While moving to Metropolis, Diggle is intrigued by a crashed spaceship and discovers a mysterious box that glows green.
 In season six of The Flash, Diggle arrives in Central City to give Barry the mask he gave Oliver the first time they met.
 Diggle also helps him come to terms with Oliver's death.